wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 organizations may choose to implement that address productivity and governance needs of their organization.
 However, since every organization is unique, there may be circumstances where you need to support exceptions.
-For example, you may have a tenant wide DLP policy that prevents joining SharePoint and Twitter connectors within the same app or flow.
+For example, you may have a tenant-wide DLP policy that prevents joining SharePoint and Twitter connectors within the same app or flow.
 For many job functions, having the ability to retrieve data from SharePoint and then publish it to Twitter is not a valid business